-Building a budget small car is one thing, but when Dacia announced it was to offer class-leading space for class-leading money with an estate, it surprised many people.
-Okay, so its Dacia Logan MCV estate is built using bits from a circa-2000 Renault Clio, but when you look at the list prices, that starts to seem insignificant.
-Indeed, the Dacia is a complete bargain next to rivals such as the Kia Ceed Sportwagon, and Seat Ibiza and Skoda Fabia estates.
+Building a budget small car is one thing, but, when Dacia announced it was to offer an estate with class-leading space at a class-beating price, many were surprised.
+Okay, so the Dacia Logan MCV estate may be built using bits from a circa-2000 Renault Clio, but when you look at its low list price, the fact that it’s less than state-of-the-art seems insignificant.

 Like the hatchback, mature and refined with added boot space